 - Libraries Circulating Games

-From the Library Success wiki, this is a list of libraires that currently circulate games.
+The Libraries, Literacy and Gaming initiative is generously funded by the Verizon Foundation and managed by ALA's Office for Literacy and Outreach Services.
+Dr. Scott Nicholson, an associate professor in the School of Information Studies, Syracuse University, is the evaluation specialist.
+Library Success wiki, this is a list of libraires that currently circulate games.
 Contains basic information about the collections, and also has contact information.

 - A Quick Guide to Gaming in Libraries